Barley yellow dwarf virus (BYDV) management in cereals

 How to manage BYDV risks in winter cereals

-• Select lower-risk fields, such as fields with a low amount of surrounding grassland
+• Select lower-risk fields, such as those with a low amount of surrounding grassland*

-• Encourage natural enemies, such as predatory beetles and web-spinning spiders.
-Note: these can help control aphid numbers, but may not prevent virus transmission
+• Encourage natural enemies, such as predatory beetles and web-spinning spiders (although these help control aphids, it may not prevent virus transmission)

 • Note that aphid colonisation is generally lower on fields with minimum tillage (retained straw may also benefit natural enemies)